MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/admin-overview/about-the-admin-center.md

 ## How to get to the admin center

+::: moniker range="o365-worldwide"

 1. Sign in at [admin.microsoft.com](https://admin.microsoft.com) with your admin account.

+::: moniker-end

 ::: moniker range="o365-germany"

-    If you're using Office 365 Germany, <a href="https://go.microsoft.com/fwlink/p/?linkid=848041" target="_blank">sign in here</a> with your admin account.
+1. Sign in to the <a href="https://go.microsoft.com/fwlink/p/?linkid=848041" target="_blank">admin center </a> with your admin account.

 ::: moniker-end

 ::: moniker range="o365-21vianet"

-    If you're using Office 365 operated by 21Vianet, <a href="https://go.microsoft.com/fwlink/p/?linkid=850627" target="_blank">sign in to Office 365 operated by 21Vianet</a> with your admin account.
+1. Sign in to the <a href="https://go.microsoft.com/fwlink/p/?linkid=850627" target="_blank">admin center</a> with your admin account.

 ::: moniker-end

 2. Select the app launcher icon in the upper-left and choose **Admin**.